OpenRTX/openrtx.github.io/posts/openrtx-office-hours-20260213.md

         * NVM, flash driver; Silvano/Morgan as collaborators, landing straight to master
         * Settings and VFO state persistence; Silvano plans to restructure settings overall, shift vfo state outside of chunks
             * Open question: in memory device or external, this shapes the approach that we need to take?
-            * Lots of overlap here between VFO datastructures and codeplug datastructures
+            * Lots of overlap here between VFO data structures and codeplug data structures
             * Reminder of OpenRTX principle: we should be able to rollback to manufacturer's firmware
             * Decision: we need to refactor the backup tool for it to work well and we don't have time for this, so we are avoiding overwriting used sectors for the time being.
                 * Silvano determining the proper place to store on DM1701 and DM1801 given this constraint